View of Descent into Cave

 Cave Draperies & Formations

-During the 1 hour and 20 minute tour, you’ll decend 110 feet underground and enjoy a 25 minute boat ride on the underground river.
+During the 90 minute tour, you’ll descend 110 feet underground and enjoy a 25 minute boat ride on the underground river.

 Experience panoramic views of Big Bone Mountain with enormous breakdown boulders and an amazing waterfall, one splashing down almost 40 feet onto flowstone.
 Uncover the cave’s rich past and the animals that called it home, as you learn about its ancient ice age bones.